j9smith/alchemy-lab/README.md

 It is designed to:
 - Enable fast, configuration-driven experimentation
 - Facilitate evaluation, monitoring, and analysis
-- Bridge research protoypes and scalable systems
+- Bridge research prototypes and scalable systems

 It is not intended to compete with high-level libraries such as those offered by Hugging Face, or vLLM/sglang.
 Instead, it is closer to a personal research platform.